Feng-Zihao/okssh/README.md

 ---
 `okssh` and you'll find out how.

-config.xml
+config.yaml
 ---
-Create a default file `~/.okssh/config.xml`.
+Create a default file `~/.okssh/config.yaml`.

 Similar with `~/.ssh/config`, but more structural robust.